drwpow/awesome-oss-fonts/README.md

 ## Goal

-The goal of this project is to offer a curated list of open-source typefaces with an emphasis on quality and discovery.
-Hopefully it helps you discover your new favorite typeface that isn’t on Google Fonts (or it is on Google Fonts, as some are, but it was buried underneath all the others).
+The goal of this project is to offer a small list of the best open-source typefaces on the internet rather than trying to be a comprehensive catalog of everything.
+Hopefully it helps you discover your next OSS font for your next project!